Why is my faucet leaking water

 Disassemble the faucet

-Remove the faucet handle, trim collar, and any other components to access the internal parts.
+Remove the faucet handle, trim collar, and other exterior parts to access the internal components like washers, springs, and the faucet stem or cartridge.

 3. 3